ioggstream/python-course/connexion-101/025-openapi-3.md

 This step ensures that:

-- the API is designed with a clear goal and audience in mind, and you can actually write a meaningful description of your service, of its bounndaries and context of use;
+- goal and audience are clear, and you can actually write a meaningful description of your service, of its boundaries and context of use;
 - legal and organizational requirements are taken into account from the beginning (eg. terms of service, GDPR, etc.);

-Here's a simple OAS3 metadata part, contained in the `info` section.
+The metadata is in the `info` section:

 ```yaml
 openapi: 3.0.0